LeakyAbstractions/fmt/doc/README.md

 You should have received a copy of the GNU Lesser General Public License along with this software.
 If not, see <http://www.gnu.org/licenses/>.

-### Required

-- **License and copyright notice**: Include a copy of the license and copyright notice with the code.
-- **Library usage**: The library may be used within a non-open-source application.
-- **Disclose Source**: Source code for this library must be made available when distributing the software.

-### Permitted

-- **Commercial Use**: This software and derivatives may be used for commercial purposes.
-- **Modification**: This software may be modified.
-- **Distribution**: You may distribute this software.
-- **Sublicensing**: You may grant a sublicense to modify and distribute this software to third parties not included in the license.
-- **Patent Grant**: This license provides an express grant of patent rights from the contributor to the recipient.

-### Forbidden

-- **Hold Liable**: Software is provided without warranty and the software author/license owner cannot be held liable for damages.